Polygyny: Judaism

-Some Mizrahi (Mideast) Jewish communities (particularly Yemenite Jews and Persian Jews) discontinued polygyny more recently, after they immigrated to countries where it was forbidden or illegal.
-Israel prohibits polygamy by law.
-In practice, however, the law is loosely enforced, primarily to avoid interference with Bedouin culture, where polygyny is practiced.
-Pre-existing polygynous unions among Jews from Arab countries (or other countries where the practice was not prohibited by their tradition and was not illegal) are not subject to this Israeli law.
-But Mizrahi Jews are not permitted to enter into new polygamous marriages in Israel.
-However polygamy may still occur in non-European Jewish communities that exist in countries where it is not forbidden, such as Jewish communities in Yemen and the Arab world.
+Since the 11th century, Ashkenazi Jews have followed Gershom ben Judah's ban on polygyny (except in rare circumstances).
+Some Mizrahi (Middle Eastern) Jewish communities (particularly Yemenite Jews and Persian Jews) discontinued polygyny more recently, after they immigrated to countries where it was forbidden or illegal.
+Israel prohibits polygamy by law, and Mizrahi Jews are not permitted to enter into new polygamous marriages in Israel, though existing polygamous marriages may be maintained.
+Polygamy may still occur in non-European Jewish communities that exist in countries where it is not forbidden, such as Jewish communities in Iran or Morocco.

-Karaite Jews, who do not adhere to Rabbinic interpretations of the Torah, do not practice polygyny.
-Karaites interpret Leviticus 18:18 to mean that a man can only take a second wife if his first wife gives her consent and Exodus 21:10 to mean that a man can only take a second wife if he is capable of maintaining the same level of marital duties due to his first wife: namely, food, clothing, and sexual gratification.

 In nature

 In zoology the term polygyny is used for a pattern of mating in which a male animal has more than one female mate in a breeding season.
 Males get their mates by defending the females directly or holding resources that the females want and need.
 This is known as resource defense polygyny and males of the bee species Anthidium manicatum (also known as the European wool carder bee) exhibit this behavior.
 Males claim patches of floral plants, ward off conspecific males and other resource competitors, and mate with the multiple females who forage in their territories.
 Males of many species attract females to their territory by either gathering in a lek or going out in search of dispersed females.
 In polygyny relationships in animals, the female is the one who provides most of the parental care for the offspring.

 Polygyny in eusocial insects means that some insects living in colonies have not only one queen, but several queens.
 Solitary species of insects take part in this practice in order to maximize their reproductive success of the widely dispersed females, such as the bee species Anthidium maculosum.
 Insects such as red flour beetles use polygyny to reduce inbreeding depression and thus maximize reproductive success.

 There is primary polygyny (several queens join to found a new colony, but after the hatching of the first workers the queens fight each other until only one queen survives and the colony becomes monogynous) and secondary polygyny (a well-established colony continues to have several queens).